SB Peso Equity Fund aims to achieve long term growth by

 SB Peso Equity Fund aims to achieve long term growth by diversifying mainly into select equity investments listed in the Philippine stock exchange, and other marketable instruments.
-The Fund aims to surpass its benchmark (gross of fees) which is 90% Philippine Stock Exchange Index (price only return) + 10% O/N Special Savings Account (net of withholding tax).
+The Fund aims to surpass its benchmark which is 100% Philippine Stock Exchange Index (price only return).”

 SB Peso Equity Fund is suitable only for investors who: